sapped/Authenticated-Full-Stack-Streamlit/README.md

 ## Notes for Users

 ### Rationale & Features
-Streamlit is great but it doesn't have user authentication.
-This leverages Nginx as a reverse proxy layer with enterprise-grade authentication.
-Ability to authenticate with most protocols like OAuth2, SAML, etc. Default, setup with auth_basic which is just a hashed username & password on a file.
-Goal is to separate presentation (streamlit) from logic, piping & persistence (FastAPI / Postgres).
-Ideally deliver data that is as clean as possible
+Streamlit is great, but it doesn't natively support user authentication.
+This repo leverages Nginx as a reverse proxy layer with enterprise-grade authentication.
+It includes the ability to authenticate with most protocols like OAuth2, SAML, etc. This particular repo authenticates with Nginx's auth_basic, which is just a hashed username & password on a file.
+The goal is to separate presentation (streamlit) from logic, piping & persistence (FastAPI / Postgres).
+Ideally deliver data that is as clean as possible via the API and do minimal work before presenting on Streamlit.
+This way, you'll be setup for an easy transition to a more robust Flask/Django app once you're finished prototyping.

 - Streamlit application that interacts with an internal API powered by [FastAPI](https://fastapi.tiangolo.com/)
 - Database is postgresql